LabVIEW 101 - The Basics of LabVIEW and Graphical Programming

 What environments does LabVIEW support?

-LabVIEW is a cross-platform software development environment that supports a wide range of environments, including:
+LabVIEW supports a wide range of platforms, including:

 - x86 and x64 processors